 This may just be the best bargain in Australia.
 Coming in tallboy cans, this highly rated Pale Ale is world class.
 It is something of a hybrid UK/US pale ale, using American hops, most noticeably Citra, imparting strong citrus aromas and bitterness, but with distinctively English elements too from the malt and yeast.

-4 Pines Amber Ale $20 a sixer or $70 a slab at Dan Murphys
+Mornington Peninsula Brown Ale $21 a sixer or $67 a slab of cans at Dan Murphys

 Fortitude Brewing Pacer 2.8 Pale Ale $18 a sixer or $55 a slab at Dan Murphys

 This is a big classic stout that is a tad underrated I feel.
 If it were a trendy craft beer would be lapped up but as it is this is a really great winter beer that presents fantastic value for money.
-Also look at Southwark Stout, this South Australia classic is only $53 a slab despite clocking in at 7.4%!
+Also look at Southwark Stout, another South Australian classic that is only $60 a slab despite clocking in at 7.4% abv!

 Colonial Brewing Co.
-Small Ale $19.50 a sixer or $68 a slab at Boozebud
+Small Ale $21 a sixer or $68 a slab at Dan Murphys

 If you like hops, you don’t only have to have big beers, and here’s the evidence.
 This beer from Colonial may be only 3.5% but doesn’t taste small.
 Pull off the very cool can top and you’ll sniff some great fruity hop aromas from this light-bodied easy drinking beer.

-Australian Brewery New World Pilsener $70 a slab or $21 a sixer at Dan Murphys
+Murray’s Angry Man Pale Ale $68 a slab or $23 a sixer at Dan Murphys